 1. Do your homework

 Find out as much as you can about the company you are applying to.
-Make the effort to understand their business and also identify the competition.
-Don’t forget to spend some time looking at the job description and your application.
-Look at the competencies listed on the job description and try and find as many examples as you can from your own experience that demonstrate them.
+Make the effort to understand their business and also identify the competition; research widely by reading newspapers, industry papers and articles, company strategies, social media and forecast documents.

-Even if a company prides itself on informal dress code, it always pays to look smart for an interview.
+Even if a company prides itself on an informal dress code, it always pays to look smart for an interview.
 The clichés are right, first impressions do count.

 4. Tell the truth